devsyrem/Solana-Forensic-Toolkit/README.md

 ## Future Roadmap

-The SolFlow project continues to evolve with planned enhancements:
+The Solana Forensic Toolkit project continues to evolve with planned enhancements:

 1. **Multi-chain Support**: Extending visualization capabilities to other blockchains
 2. **Advanced Pattern Detection**: Machine learning integration for anomaly detection